Zane Navratil: Playing style

 Navratil is known for his exceptional footwork and court coverage.
 Specifically on defense, Navratil is able to return shots from his opponents that, against most players, would be winners.

 Although not known for his exceptional power, Navratil is able to take control of points immediately with his infamous chainsaw serve, which creates a large amount of topspin.
 This serve often forces weak returns out of his opponents, allowing Navratil to close in on the net and take control of the point from there.
 However, due to the risk involved in Navratil's serve, Navratil faults on his service more than the average professional player.

 The biggest weakness in Navratil's game comes from his predictability.
 The biggest contrast between the playing style of Navratil and Ben Johns is that Johns is able to add strokes to his game that his opponents do not foresee, often catching them off-guard.
 What Navratil lacks in craftiness, he makes up for in his consistent and powerful groundstrokes.

+Philanthropy

+Navratil has partnered with Austin, Texas–based nonprofit, Stop Alzheimer's Now and has been a SAN Ambassador since early 2023.
+Since turning pro, he searched for an organization to support after witnessing a family member suffer from the disease.
+Navratil was drawn to SAN due its low operating expenses, allowing over 95% of donations to go directly to research and awareness initiatives.